 Melt the butter in the microwave in a small jar, and pour it over the potatoes.

 Add the vegetable broth, if you’re using a 6 quart Instant Pot or any other electric pressure cooker then you can use just 1/2 cup of broth although the minimum recommended amount is 1 cup.

 Stir the potatoes with the butter and the stock to make sure that the potatoes are well coated.

-Close the lid, and seal the IP.
+Cover with the lid, and seal the Instant Pot.
 Cook on manual and select high pressure for 7 minutes.
 When the cooking is finished, do a quick release, unlock, remove the lid and serve!

 Instant Pot Potatoes With Green Beans and Carrots

 If you would like to add more vegetables to this, you certainly can!
 I usually add carrots and green beans.
 But as the green beans cook quicker than the potatoes, I suggest cooking in the Instant Pot for 5 minutes instead of 7 on high pressure.
 If you don’t mind the potatoes just a bit firmer, leave them as they are.
 If you want them to be soft, just cut them in halves.

 Keep in mind that the green beans will be quite tender, but still delicious!